Sources of Funding – a quick directory

 |Types of Project||Digitisation of public and private archives|

 Joseph Rowntree Charitable Trust

-The Joseph Rowntree Charitable Trust provides funding to support cultural heritage digitisation projects, provided that they support or relate to one of the organisations priority areas where work seeks to make a positive change across the UK, or across one or more of its member countries – England, Scotland, Wales or Northern Ireland.
+The Joseph Rowntree Charitable Trust provides funding to support cultural heritage digitisation projects, provided that they support or relate to one of their priority areas: Peace and Security; Power and Accountability; Rights and Justice; Sustainable Future; Northern Ireland and where work seeks to make a positive change.

 |Types of Project||Cultural heritage digitisation projects|